PIERS MORGAN & PHONE HACKINGWhat Even He Can’t Deny

-There’s a lot of evidence about Morgan and hacking, but how much has he already admitted?
-More than you might think reveals Brian Cathcart…
+There is a lot of evidence about the former Mirror editor and hacking, but how much has he already admitted?
+More than you might think reveals, Brian Cathcart…

 Here are the undisputed facts.

 On page 279 of his 2005 book, The Insider, which was presented as if it was a diary, Morgan wrote, under the date 26 January 2001, that he had been warned that people might be listening to his voicemails.
 He went on to explain:

 “Apparently, if you don’t change the standard security code that every phone comes with, then anyone can call your number, and if you don’t answer, tap in the standard four-digit code to hear all your messages.
 I’ll change mine just in case, but it makes me wonder how much public figures and celebrities are aware of this little trick.”

 Morgan has accepted vagueness about dates but, when he was questioned about this at the Leveson Inquiry – held in 2011-12 into the culture, practices and ethics of the British press following the exposure of the phone-hacking scandal – he did not seek to retreat from it.